Collegiate Academies: Controversy

-We get disciplined for anything and everything.
+Protests followed.
+Three students withdrew from the schools.
+Students published a list of grievances that read in part:We get disciplined for anything and everything.
 We get detentions or suspensions for not walking on the taped lines in the hallway, slouching, for not raising our hands in a straight line. [sic] The teachers and administrators tell us this is because they are preparing us for college.
-It trains us for the military, orworse [sic], for jail.
+It trains us for the military, orworse [sic], for jail.Students also reported missing textbooks, no library, and instruction below grade level.